The increase in blood pressure within a vein system called the portal venous system.

 - Ten days after discharge, meet with your surgeon or hepatologist (liver specialist) to assess your progress.
 Laboratory work will probably be done at that time.

 - Six weeks after the TIPS procedure (and again three months after the procedure), an ultrasound is often done so your doctor can verify that the shunt works correctly.
-Angiography (an x-ray of the blood vessels) may be done if the ultrasound indicates there is a problem.
+Angiography (an x-ray of the blood vessels) may be done if the ultrasound indicates a problem.

 - Six weeks after the DSRS procedure (and again three months after the procedure), the surgeon will evaluate your progress.
 The laboratory work can be done at that moment.